robaho/cpp-trader/README.md

 use `kill -USR1 <pid>` where `pid` is the exchange process to dump all of the books.

+use `make run_tests` to run all of the test cases.

 ## Performance

 using `massquote.sh` and 7 concurrent **FIX** connections on localhost, more than **130k quotes per second**.<sup>1</sup>